Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 Here’s what you need to do after the meeting:

-- Send a follow-up email that includes notes from the meeting.
+- Send a follow-up project kickoff meeting email to follow up on the meeting.

-- Make a list of next steps - for yourself and for the client.
+- Make a list of the next steps - for yourself and for the client.

 - Regroup internally and compare notes and takeaways.